 Shopping in Koukaki

-It’s worth wandering the streets and narrow passageways of Koukaki to browse through the various vintage and offbeat clothing stores for one-of-a-kind pieces that are unlike anything else.
+It is well worth window shopping as you wander the streets and narrow passageways of Koukaki.
+The various vintage and offbeat clothing stores sell unusual, one-of-a-kind pieces that are unlike anything else.

 Where to Eat in Koukaki Athens